How the IBC Protocol Works

-The Inter-Blockchain Communication (IBC) protocol is a blockchain interoperability solution that allows blockchains to transfer any type of data encoded in bytes, in a secure and permissionless manner.
+The Inter-Blockchain Communication (IBC) protocol is a blockchain interoperability solution that allows blockchains to transfer any type of data encoded in bytes.
+IBC is secure and permissionless.

 The IBC Transport Layer is agnostic to the contents of data packets, much like TCP/IP.
 The IBC Transport Layer is a foundational layer upon which feature-rich applications are developed, similar to the applications that sit on top of TCP/IP and allow for the flourishing of end-user Internet applications, like web browsers, file-sharing, email, and video streaming.